-In the late 1800s, industrialization was booming and fast shipping was a key to success.
-A town without a railroad faced big competitive disadvantages and thus the idea of the Burlington and Hinesburg Railroad was born in 1890.
+In the late 1800s, industrialization boomed and fast shipping was a key to success.
+A town without a railroad faced big competitive disadvantages.
+Thus the idea of the Burlington and Hinesburg Railroad was born in 1890.

-In November of that year the legislature in Vermont granted a charter to the Chittenden County Railroad, and the planners began imagining the prosperity that would soon be visited on the area, which was dominated by farming.
+In November of that year the Vermont Legislature granted a charter to the Chittenden County Railroad.
+The planners began imagining the prosperity that would soon come to the area, then dominated by farming.

 The founders of the new railroad came from some of the more prominent names in town: Leonard Andrews, postmaster; C.G.
 Peck, son of a former senator and Isaiah Dow, owner of the Hinesburg Woolen Mill.